-Mandatory shareholder approval of equity issuances, and how it varies considerably across and within countries, is the subject of our third Winter 2019 article.
+Mandatory shareholder approval of equity issuances varies considerably across and within countries.
 In the United States and a few other countries, management typically needs the approval of only its board of directors to issue common stock.
 In most countries, however, by law or stock exchange rule, shareholders must vote to approve equity issuances when using certain methods or contemplating offers that exceed a specified fraction of outstanding shares.
 In some countries, shareholders must approve all equity issuances.
 Even in the United States, shareholder approval is mandatory under certain circumstances.

 The differences in the stock market reaction to shareholder-approved equity issuances and to issues undertaken unilaterally by management are strikingly and consistently large.
 When shareholders approve stock issuances, whether public or rights offerings, or private placements, the average announcement returns are significantly positive, on the order of 2%.
 But when managers issue stock without shareholder approval, as in the case of U.S. public offerings, returns are significantly negative and 4% lower, on average, than for shareholder-approved issues.
 What’s more, the closer in time the shareholder vote is to the issue date, and the greater the required plurality (say, two- thirds instead of half the vote required for approval), the more positive is the market reaction to the issue—and these findings hold for each of the three main kinds of offerings that take place in all 23 countries in the author’s sample.